 Covered medications include Medically Necessary medications listed in the program's formulary.
 There often are several types of medications that can be used to treat the same condition.
 To ensure high quality care and to help manage costs, this program has a formulary that includes most generic medications and brand name medications that are either more effective than others in their class or as effective as and less costly than similar medications.
-A copy of the formulary is available from the third party.
+A copy of the formulary is available from the Medicare Advantage PPO Plan.

 In addition, for prescription medications, you will need to get your prescriptions at a participating Pharmacy or through the mail order program.
 With few exceptions, you must use participating Pharmacies for your prescription drugs to be covered.
 A network Pharmacy is a Pharmacy that has contracted with the Medicare Advantage PPO Plan.
 In most cases, your prescriptions are covered only if they are filled at one of these participating Pharmacies.
-A list of network Pharmacies is available from the third party.
+A list of network Pharmacies is available from the Medicare Advantage PPO Plan.

 Covered medical services and prescription drugs under this program are listed in the materials provided by the third party.
-If you have questions as to whether a particular service or medication is covered or if a Physician or Hospital can treat you, contact the third party.
+If you have questions as to whether a particular service or medication is covered or if a Physician or Hospital can treat you, contact the Medicare Advantage PPO Plan.